mcminis1/baldrick/README.md

 ## Baldrick

 Baldrick is your friends BI chatbot!
-Currently Baldrick is a Proof-of-Concept; only useful for a very specific set of users.
-It's set up to work on slack, with BigQuery, and the [activity schema 2.0](https://github.com/ActivitySchema/ActivitySchema/blob/main/2.0.md).
+Currently Baldrick is a Proof-of-Concept.

+Current tech stack:
+1. Communicates with users via slack.
+2. Runs queries on BigQuery.
+3. Restricted to querying an [activity schema 2.0](https://github.com/ActivitySchema/ActivitySchema/blob/main/2.0.md).
+4. Results and logging are fone on Postgres.
+5. OpenAI text-davinci-003 is used to generate SQL.
+6. The `sentence-transformers` package is used to compute embeddings.

 ### How it works